hshiki/silk-road-protocol/README.md

 - Reward accrues at `uptime_reward_per_ms` per millisecond while **both** the gate and its NetworkNode are online.
 - Liveness is verified on-chain via `gate::is_online` and `network_node::is_network_node_online`.
-- The node is cross-checked against `gate::energy_source_id` — the caller cannot pass a fake node object.
+- The node is cross-checked against `gate::energy_source_id`: the caller cannot pass a fake node object.
-- Reward is capped at `uptime_reward_pool` balance — no revert when the pool is empty.
+- Reward is capped at `uptime_reward_pool` balance: no revert when the pool is empty.
 - Anyone may call `claim_uptime_reward`; payout always goes to the registered contributor(enabling keeper automation).

 ## Revenue Routing (`split_and_pool`)